eugenio18/PasswordGenerator/README.md

     PASSWORD GENERATOR - HOMEWORK 3

     This is a password generator that takes user's choice of length and character selection and output a random string everytime the generate password buttom is clicked.
     This was accomplished by asking the user for a desired lenght of password and character's choices.
 The choice of characters was assigned to a new array.
 The password generator consisted of a loop, running for as many times as the lenght desired.
 A random number was generated to be the index of the array containing the choice of characters.
-Lastly, we added the character located at the random index location of the array into a password variable.
+Next, the character located at the random index location of the array was added into a password variable.
+Lastly, the choice of characters variable is reset to empty, so the next time the code is run the previous choices are cleared out.

 LAYOUT: